Netec-Mx/mslearn-azure-ml/Instructions/02a-Explore-Azure-Machine-Learning.md

 You'll need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative-level access.

-## Task1: Provision an Azure Machine Learning workspace
+## Task 1 : Provision an Azure Machine Learning workspace

 An Azure Machine Learning **workspace** provides a central place for managing all resources and assets you need to train and manage your models.
 You can provision a workspace using the interactive interface in the Azure portal, or you can use the Azure CLI with the Azure Machine Learning extension.
 In most production scenarios, it's best to automate provisioning with the CLI so that you can incorporate resource deployment into a repeatable development and operations (*DevOps*) process.